Easy Vegan Chili Recipe

 - Red chilli pepper.
 Great for adding spice.
 Choose the exact variety depending on how spicy you want it to be.

-- Carrots and celery.
-These particular vegetables are great for adding texture and earthiness to meals like chillies and soup.
+- Celery.
+This is great for adding texture and an extra layer of heartiness to meals like chilies and stews.

 - Tomato paste.
-This is an essential ingredient for adding tanginess.
+This is an essential ingredient for adding tanginess, and really enhances the flavor profile of the dish when cooked down.

-- Dried rosemary and thyme.
-A herby undertone works very well in this dish.
+- Dried oregano and thyme.
+A herby undertone works very well in this vegetarian chili, without overwhelming it.

 - Beans: I used black beans and red kidney beans.
 However, you can use any bean variety of your choice.